-"We must plan towns in the name of our great nation, for the United States of America, and we must do the very best that we can within the limitations imposed by the yard-sticks of economics and human values - placing all possible emphasis upon the latter.
-Anyway, if we can afford it, if we can come reasonably near to monitoring its cost, what is wrong with Utopia?" - John M. Allison, McNary Town Manager, 1946
+States of America, and we must do the very best that we can within the limitations imposed by the yard-sticks of economics and human values - placing all possible emphasis upon the latter.
+Anyway, if we can afford it, if we can come reasonably near to monitoring its cost, what is wrong with Utopia?" - John M. Allison, McNary Town the name of our great nation, for the United

+Manager, 1946